michalporeba/odis/README.md

 While I hope the use cases are of use, another way to look at what the search (or data exchange) network can offer, is to look at [possible interactions](./docs/interactions.md) within the system.

+But the distributed systems can do more than just facilitate a search.
+[The CRM example](./docs/crm.md) illustrated how hypermedia approach to API design can help in building extensible distributed systems.

 &nbsp;

 # Architecture